ilicdragana/ADA.BigDataAstro/README.md

 # ADA.BigDataAstro
 Materials for the course on Big Data in Astronomy (ADA Master Program).

+- PDFs following the lectures.

+- Homework1 with examples of SDSS SQL search.

+- Note that Tutorial 1 has no file "nlr_cross.csv", due to its size larger than 25Mb.

-Whitin Tutorial 1, please find description of Homework2.
+- Whitin Tutorial 1, please find description of Homework2.